Tacloban City

 Budget-Friendly Options

 GO Hotels Tacloban – Clean, compact rooms in a central location.
 Ideal for solo travelers and those on a tight budget.
+The hotel is also conveniently located near the Tacloban Astrodome, a recognizable city landmark.

 Mid‑Range Comfort